 "[T]he Congregation [of the Doctrine of the Faith] has affirmed that, with regard to the credibility of the 'apparitions' in question, all should accept the declaration, dated 10 April 1991, from the Bishops of the former Republic of Yugoslavia, which asserts: 'On the basis of the research that has been done, it is not possible to state that there were apparitions or supernatural revelations.'
 It follows, therefore, that clerics and the faithful are not permitted to participate in meetings, conferences or public celebrations during which the credibility of such 'apparitions' would be taken for granted."

 The letter also reminded the faithful that they are forbidden to participate in any events where "the credibility of such 'apparitions' would be taken for granted."

-Here is the most recent and comprehensive judgment of the Bishop of the Diocese of Mostar-Duvno, within which Medjugorje is located, Bishop +Ratko Peric, dated September 1, 2007:
+Bishop Ratko Peric of the diocese of Mostar-Duvno, within which Medjugorje is located, wrote in a letter dated September 1, 2007:

-On the base of studies made so far, it cannot be affirmed that these matters concern supernatural apparitions or revelations. …
+On the basis of studies made so far, it cannot be affirmed that these matters concern supernatural apparitions or revelations. …

 30 chosen priests and physicians, working together in three Commissions for 10 years, in more than 30 meetings, dutifully and expertly investigated the events of Medjugorje and brought forth their judgement.
 And not one, but twenty bishops responsibly declared that there exists no proof that the events in Medjugorje concern supernatural apparitions.
 The believer who respects both principles: ratio et fides, therefore adheres to this criterion, convinced that the Church does not deceive. …